ChrisOlv/DE_steam_review_pipeline_analysis/readme.md

 # Steam Review Analysis Pipeline

 This repository contains a pipeline for ingesting, enriching, and analyzing Steam game reviews using Azure OpenAI and DuckDB.
-The pipeline is orchestrated using GitHub Actions to automate the process every four hours.
+The pipeline is orchestrated using GitHub Actions to automate the process every hour.

 ## Table of Contents